domi413/vhdl-fmt/README.md

 > A fast, modern and configurable VHDL code formatter built to improve readability and consistency in your projects.

+** NOTE: The formatter does not work yet and is still under development.**

 ## Installation

 **TODO**